pagetailoring/adhd-time-analyzer/README.md

 This app will probably only make sense to someone with ADHD — someone who knows what it’s like to sit at a computer, completely forget about the world, food, or water, and stay there for hours.

 A well-known method that helps with this is the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
 Unfortunately, when you have ADHD, you often either forget to start the timer or keep restarting it like hitting the snooze button on an alarm clock.
 You lose track of how long you've actually been working — or not working.

 _I built this app for myself to help with exactly that._

 ## Nuxt Layers

+- **ANALYZER**: `Main app logic layer` — all logic and calculations are handled in Pinia stores to keep logic UI-agnostic
-- app: Application Entry Layer, built with Nuxt UI components
+- app: Application Entry Layer for build
+- firebase-analyzer: Composables connecting the `analyzer` logic with Firebase, and `app.vue` used when Firebase is enabled
 - firebase: Firebase Layer, with:
   - Plugins: Initialization of Firebase app and authentication
   - Pinia Store: Manages authentication state
   - Components: Related to authentication UI and logic
   - Composables: Handle authentication and Firestore operations
-- noop: `Noop` fallback layer used when Firebase is disabled
+- firebase-noop: `Noop` fallback layer used when Firebase is disabled, with `app.vue`
-- **ANALYZER**: `Main app logic layer` — all logic and calculations are handled in Pinia stores to keep logic UI-agnostic
+- theme-nuxt-ui: Layer with demo page, the most refined and stable base theme
+- theme-vuetify: MVP (work in progress)
+- theme-prime-vue: MVP
+- theme-noop: `Noop` fallback theme

 ## Logic in a nutshell